tari-project/tari/Contributing.md

 signatures (TODO - not in this PR)
 ```

 You may find that a reviewer tags your PR with `CR-insufficient_context`.
-He is asking you to add
+They are asking you to add
 additional context for the change.
 This can be submitted by tidying up and expanding your git commit messages, the
 PR description, or both.